mstksg/inCode/copy/entries/monad-plus-3.md

 `(f . g) x` is equivalent to `f (g x)`.
 "Apply `g` first, then apply `f`".

 Also recall that you can think of `$` as adding an implicit parentheses around both sides of it.
-You visualize it like the spine of a butterfly: the "wings" are wrapped parentheses around either side of it.
+You visualize it like the spine of a butterfly --- the "wings" are wrapped parentheses around either side of it.
 In that sense, `f . g $ x` is the same as `(f . g) (x)` (A rather lopsided butterfly).